rowjay007/rowjay007/README.md

   <img alt="profile views" src="https://komarev.com/ghpvc/?username=sergiobarria&color=FAC151" />
 </p>

-I'm a Software Developer.

-I have a bachelor's degree in Business Administration and Diploma in Advanced Software Enginnering.

-I love building responsive and aesthetic mobile-first design.

-I started my coding career as an Investment Banker learning Database Management.
+I started my career as an Investment banker and transitioned from database management to coding.

-I started my web developement journey with simple HTML, CSS and JavaScriptt. currently, a MERN stack developer, stacking with TypeScript and NextJs

-I'm currently learning Web3 with Solidity on the Ethereum ecosystem.
+I assist organizations in efficiently building and scaling technology using the most lean and effective methods.

 ## Programming Languages and Tools I use